At a high level, the WordPress membership plugin can run a successful member-focused online business.

 - In-depth reporting and analytics features.
 E.g., you can allow split testing on pricing pages and see how different tests performed

-- Well documented knowledge base, videos, podcasts and responsive customer support
+- Well-documented knowledge base, videos, podcasts, and responsive customer support

 - Well-documented migration process and useful import wizard steps

-- Shortcodes to help customize different membership sites
+- Shortcodes to help customize different membership sites with an intuitive interface.

 - More than twice as expensive as Memberpress, its closest competitor